International Transfer Admissions

 - Students will either be admitted to Pre-Engineering or directly into their desired major.
 Learn more.

-- Related to visas, I-20s, international orientation, course selection, and other international-related questions: contact the Office of International Affairs at firstname.lastname@example.org.
+For questions related to visas, I-20s, international orientation, course selection, and other international related questions, visit the OIA website for Incoming International Students.

 The primary purpose of the Statement of Student Rights and Code of Student Conduct is to assist the University in providing an environment which supports the educational process and the well-being of the campus community.
 The responsibility for maintaining such an environment is shared by all members of the campus community including faculty, staff, current and prospective students.
 Therefore, any person expressing interest in enrolling at the University of Michigan-Dearborn is expected to demonstrate behavior consistent with the Code of Conduct.
 Behaviors inconsistent with the Code of Student Conduct will not be tolerated.
 The University seeks applicants that demonstrate the potential to be contributing members of the campus community and reserves the right to deny admission based upon violation(s) of the Code of Student Conduct.